tanvir-git/odoo-documentation/content/applications/inventory_and_mrp/purchase/manage_deals/control_bills.rst

 .. image:: control_bills/control-bills-paid-status.png
    :align: center
-   :alt: Paid bill in Odoo Purchase
+   :alt: Paid bill in CoquiAPPs Purchase

 .. tip::
-   The *Should Be Paid* status is set automatically by Odoo.
+   The *Should Be Paid* status is set automatically by CoquiAPPs.
 However, you can change the status manually when you are viewing a bill in edit mode.